One-dimensional helical transport in topological insulator nanowire interferometers

-Three main experimental observations are presented here to prove the topological nature of surface electrons.
-First, in the nanowires with least disorder, we observe oscillations of both h/e and h/2e periodicities.
-We attribute the former to the density of state (DOS) oscillations of the quasi-1D surface states and the latter to the electron interference in diffusive motion.
+In this letter, we provide three main experimental observations to prove the topological nature of surface electrons via transport in nanowires.
+First, in a TI nanowire, of which Fermi level approaches to the Dirac point, we observe large conductance peaks at $\Phi$=$\pm$\textit{h}/2\textit{e}, originated from 1D helical mode.
 Second, we induce stronger disorder by sample aging.
-Only one gapless helical mode peaking at half quantum flux survives while other topologically-trivial modes are suppressed by disorder.
-This is the manifestation of the topologically-protected 1D mode of the surface electrons.
-Finally, by applying perpendicular magnetic fields, we find that the helical mode is fragile to TRS breaking.
+In nanowire devices of strong disorders, the helical 1D mode peaks are detected at $\Phi$=$\pm$\textit{h}/2\textit{e} while both \textit{\textit{h/e}} period oscillations (from topologically-trivial 1D modes) and \textit{h/}2\textit{e} period oscillations (AAS oscillations) are suppressed by disorder.
+Finally, by applying perpendicular magnetic fields, we find that the helical 1D mode peaks from disordered nanowires are fragile to TRS breaking, meaning topological nature directly related to TRS.
+These results demonstrate a nanowire quantum device manifesting topologically unique nature.

-A heterostructure nanowire consisting of a Bi$_2$Se$_3$\cite{Zhang2009nphy, Xia2009} core and an amorphous Se shell is synthesized by vapor-liquid-solid growth of a Bi$_2$Se$_3$ nanowire\cite{Kong2010} followed by in-situ Se coating.
-A 2 nm-thick Se layer protects the Bi$_2$Se$_3$ surface from environmental contamination and maintains a chemically stable surface (Fig. 1a).
-In addition, Cu doping ($<$ 1$\%$) and field effect gating (SiO$_2$ 300nm) are used to manipulate the chemical potential of the nanowire.
-We believe that the insulating, inert Se layer is the key to preserve the high mobility of the TI surface electrons, as it suppresses the surface degradation.
-The high quality core-shell TI nanostructures, as quantum interferometers, are investigated systematically from the quasi-ballistic regime to the strong disorder limit.